7 Healthy Steps to Submitting to God

 I was not a great math student.
-I struggled with this subject and just couldn’t understand how it applied to my every day living.
-When someone starts asking me any mathematical questions I feel like I want to break out in hives… not pretty!
+I struggled with this subject and just couldn’t understand how it applied to my everyday living.
+When anyone asks me a mathematical question, I feel like I want to break out in hives… not pretty!

 Sounds familiar doesn’t it?

 Many statistics show that approximately 40% of the world’s population hate math, whilst there is a larger percentage that dislikes it.
 Not to worry, I am sure that God won’t be giving us any crazy math tests when we go to heaven and today, my simple math won’t scare you.

 I was recently reflecting on submission.

 Miriam-Webster Dictionary defines submission as the condition of being submissive, humble, or compliant; an act of submitting to the authority or control of another.

 Many persons are not comfortable with the word or act of submission to God.
 The bible has several references to submission that may be seen in these word forms: submit, obey, surrender, subject to, humbled, subordinate, [being] weak, and afflicted.